capslock66/Tracetool/README.md

 You can chose the protocol to send traces to the viewer.

-* Socket connection (localhost or remote) This is the prefered mode.
-Work with many languages , except javascript / TypeSCript and node
+* Socket connection (localhost or remote).
+This is the prefered mode for many languages.
+Don't work for javascript / TypeScript and node
 * Windows message (same computer).
 Don't work with Java, javascript / TypeScript, node and python
 * Web socket connection.
-Work only with dotnet
+Work only with dotnet (blazor client)
-* http connection.
+* Http connection.
 Work only with javascript / Typescript

 Demo is provided for each client api \